yuliamg/intro_to_programing_2025/day1_terminal/day1_terminal.md

    - **Introduction to vim**
 	   - Opening a file in vim. `vim file.txt`
 	   - Basic navigation in vim (insert mode, normal mode).
+      		- Change to insert mode `i`, revert to normal mode from insert mode `ESC` key
 	   - Saving (`:w`), exiting (`:q`), and save and exit in vim (`:wq`).
 Forceful action with `!` ex: `:q!`

 5. **Piping and Redirection**